 The three trails in Flims offer multiple hot spots, including Lake Cauma and the Il Spir observation deck with views of the Rhine Gorge.
 If you fancy a swim, choose the green trail stretching five kilometres, while those in search of panoramic views should opt for the yellow route (ten kilometres, can be shortened).
 Don’t miss the fork in the direction of Conn/Il Spir.

-You can find all the details about the trails online or on the Helsana Trails app:
+You can find all the information about the trails and other locations online or in the free Helsana Trails app:

 With Helsana+ you can collect Plus points, e.g. for sports, and turn them into cash.
 Tip: Even more Plus points are available when combined with our Helsana Trails app.
 Download and benefit now